Unity-Environmental-University/LXD-Documentation/Writerside/topics/Table-of-Contents.md

-# Process Manual
+# Getting Started

-## Educational Institution
+## Educational Institution and Department

-Unity Environmental University Distance Education
+Unity Environmental University Distance Education - Learning Experience Design

 ## Introduction
-This Process Manual is a guide for new and tenured LXDs at Unity Environmental University.
-It will be updated should processes, philosophy, and standards change.
+The LXD Documentation site is a collection of processes and policies for course development.
+The site is divided into two parts:
+- This Getting Started section, which goes more deeply into why we do things the way we do them, how different roles may be broken up, and foundational philosophies.
+- The [](Technical-Manual.md) section, which goes into more granular depth on specific standards, tools, processes, resources, peculiarities, etc. to do with course design and maintenance.

 ## Purpose
-The purpose of the Unity Learning Experience Design (LXD) Process Manual is to provide new designers the philosophical and pedagogical background of the design process.
-This guide offers the 30,000 foot perspective on design: rationale, major milestones, and foundational components.
-This document will work in tandem with the Technical Manual, which offers stepwise, granular instructions for course design processes.
-While that document will be frequently updated to reflect the changing and evolving technology we employ, this document offers a stable, more consistent jumping off point for the philosophy of our design.
-While our tools may change, our vision will not.
-The audience for this document is more external-facing to Deans, SMEs, LXDs, LTSS, and potentially other constituents, whereas the Technical Manual serves the LXD team.
+The purpose of the LXD Documentation site is to provide Learning Designers (LDs), Subject Matter Experts (SMEs) and other IAPs a comprehensive picture of how we do things, why we do them that way, and what tools we're using to get them done.
+The Assistant Director of LXD is the Editor in Chief of LXD Documentation, but
+LDs may be appointed at any time to take specific roles in revising and/or adding to this record.